-Introduction .
-2
+Introduction 2

-Participation in the Survey .
-3
+Participation in the Survey

-About the Interpretive Guide .
-3
+About the Interpretive Guide 3

-Statistical Issues .
-4
+Statistical Issues 4

-Validity and Reliability .
-4
+Validity and Reliability 4

-How Can the Data be Used? .
+How Can the Data be Used?
 6

-What are Confidence Intervals? .
+What are Confidence Intervals?
 6

-Why Conduct Significance Tests? .
+Why Conduct Significance Tests?
 7

-Summary .9
+Summary 9

-Local Report Overview 1 10
+Local Report Overview 10

-Types of Local Reports1 10
+Types of Local Reports 10

-Survey Versions1 11
+Survey Versions 11

 Number of Respondents 12

-Highlights of the Local Results1 13
+Highlights of the Local Results 13

-Selected Results by Gender 13
+Selected Results by Gender 14

-Item Results 14 1 r
+Item Results 14

-12
+Risk and Protective Factors 15

 Using Your Data 16

-Implement a Review Team1 16
+Implement a Review Team 16

-Look at the Survey Results as a Whole1 17
+Look at the Survey Results as a Whole 17

-Become Familiar with the Survey Questions1 17
+Become Familiar with the Survey Questions 17

 Find Questions of Interest 17

-Communicate the Results 1/
+Communicate the Results 17

-References1 19
+References 19